Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation: Related work

 \subsection{Advanced architectures for depth estimation}

 Network architectures also play an important role in achieving good results in monocular depth estimation.
 By replacing the network architecture from the VGG model~\cite{11} with a ResNet~\cite{12} Yin~\textit{et al.}~\cite{7} achieved better results.
 Yan~\textit{et al.}~\cite{13} used a channel-wise attention module to capture long-range multi-level information and enhance local features.
 Zhou~\textit{et al.}~\cite{14} also used an attention module to obtain a better feature fusion.
 Zhao~\textit{et al.}~\cite{10} proposed a small architecture that used a feature modulation module to learn multi-scale features, and demonstrated the method's superiority.
 To reduce model parameters they only used the first three stages of ResNet18~\cite{12} as the backbone.
 With the rise of vision transformer (ViT)~\cite{15} recent work applied it to various computer vision tasks~\cite{17,32,33,34,35}, and achieved promising results.
 However, research incorporating Transformers in depth estimation architectures is still limited.
-Varma~\textit{et al.}~\cite{16} adopted the Dense Prediction Transformer~\cite{17} for self-supervised monocular depth estimation, and added another prediction head to estimate the camera's intrinsics.
+Varma~\textit{et al.}~\cite{16} adopted the Dense Prediction Transformer~\cite{17} for self-supervised monocular depth estimation, and added another prediction head to estimate the camera's intrinsic.
 Bae~\textit{et al.}~\cite{18} proposed a hybrid architecture of CNN and Transformer that enhanced CNN features by Transformers.
-However, due to the high computational complexity of Multi-Head Self-Attention (MHSA) in a ViT, the above-mentioned Transformer-based methods have more trainable parameters, and have a large speed gap compared with methods only using CNNs~\cite{16}.
-In this paper we want to fill this gap, and explore a lightweight and effective hybrid architecture design by taking advantages of both CNNs and Transformers.
+However, due to the high computational complexity of Multi-Head Self-Attention (MHSA) in a ViT, the above-mentioned Transformer-based methods have more trainable parameters and have a large speed gap compared with methods only using CNNs~\cite{16}.
+MonoViT~\cite{46} uses MPViT~\cite{50} as its encoder and has achieved state-of-the-art accuracy.
+Nevertheless, the use of multiple parallel blocks in MonoViT slows down its speed.